makrai/notes/kratzer88-stage-level-individual-level-pred.md

 a referent from the context of use, the referent has to be familiar. in that context.
 Definiteness In English Indicates famtl larlty.
 Indefiniteness Indicates lack of familiarity.
-It follows that variables Introduced by definite noun phrases can, but varlabl�s Introduced by Indefinite noun phrases can not receive a value from the context of use.
+It follows that variables Introduced by definite noun phrases can, but varlablas Introduced by Indefinite noun phrases can not receive a value from the context of use.
 (Thi s is important. _Fi remen are altrulsttc_ can not mean that some contextually specHied firemen are